reqnroll/Reqnroll/docs/quickstart/index.md

 Open the solution file (`ReqnrollQuickstart.sln`) in Visual Studio 2022 and let's have a look at the content:

 * The solution contains two projects: `ReqnrollQuickstart.App` is our application that we build, `ReqnrollQuickstart.Specs` contains the automated specification for it, so basically the Reqnroll acceptance tests.
 We will refer to this as Reqnroll project in this guide.
-* The application contains one important class for now, the `PriceCalculator`, that is a very simple class, with an unfinished method for calculating the price.
+* The application contains one important class for now, the `PriceCalculator`, this is a very simple class, with an unfinished method for calculating the price.
 * The Reqnroll project has a single specification file (called [feature file](../gherkin/feature-files)), the `PriceCalculation.feature` in the `Features` folder, with our first scenario for the pricing module.

 The Reqnroll project has been configured for using Reqnroll with MsTest.
 You can check the [](../installation/setup-project.md) guide for more details about the installation and setup options.

-Make sure you build your solution otherwise the feature file editor might behave incorrectly in Visual Studio.
+Make sure you build your solution, otherwise the feature file editor might behave incorrectly in Visual Studio.

 Once you have done this, you should see these files.